KOYASAN, JAPAN, 2021

 would bring.
 So, I set off into the unknown to fill a void in my own space, to discover what lies hidden behind the framework of what we all cling to in our society.
 What began as a yearning for adventure and exploration evolved into a spiritual journey, taking me around the globe and back to the very root of humanity.

 During my fieldwork, I faced these and other risks like malaria, dysentery and frostbite on a regular basis.
-I pushed my body and mind to their limits and became immune to the discomforts and isolation, eventually relinquishing my will to a higher force.
+I pushed my body and mind to their limits, and became immune to the discomforts and isolation, eventually relinquishing my will to a higher force.
 The real spirit of adventure is the cry of man against nature, or rather even — the whisper of a higher force exposing man to himself.
-In the silence of the mountains, through the darkness of the jungle, in the absence of words and thoughts, with each step into the unknown, we move toward a new discovery, an inner discovery.
-And in these discoveries lies dormant a powerful awareness.
+In the silence of the mountains, through the darkness of the jungle, in the absence of words and thoughts, with each step into the unknown, I moved toward a new discovery, an inner discovery.
+And in this discovery lay dormant a simple yet powerful awareness — that life is too short and too precious to be taken for granted.
+A lifetime of traveling ultimately taught me how to be open to wonder, to exhilaration, to the messy, catastrophically beautiful nature of existence.

 or the longest time, I felt a restless need to distance myself from the trappings of the Western world, to shake off my material bonds to civilization, and to imagine what it felt like to not be in control of anything — to not know what the next day